-Bananas are one of the most popular fruits in the United States.
-But after eating the banana, you're left with the banana peel which, unless it is composted, it ends up in the household garbage and eventually in a landfill.
+Making banana water for plants is an intriguing idea since bananas are one of the most popular fruits in the United States.
+But after eating the banana, you're left with the banana peel which, unless it is composted, ends up in the household garbage and eventually in a landfill.
 Some ideas about re-purposing banana peels have surfaced and one of these ideas includes making banana water from the peels for use as a plant fertilizer.
 While the intention is laudable, it is a questionable gardening practice.
-Not only are the benefits not supported by science and research, banana water can actually harm your plants.
+Not only are the benefits not supported by science and research, but banana water can actually harm your plants.

 Here's what we've learned about banana water including why it can do more harm than good, along with some tips about composting banana peels.